dracula/fl-studio-21/README.md

 ## Install

--Drag the 'Dracula.flstheme' file into ~Image-Line\FL Studio 21\Artwork\Themes.\n
--Go to 'Options', 'Theme Settings', and click on the theme to activate.\n
+-Drag the 'Dracula.flstheme' file into ~Image-Line\FL Studio 21\Artwork\Themes, Go to 'Options', 'Theme Settings', and click on the theme to activate.

-NOTE: Only works in FL Studio 21 official theme loader!
+NOTE: Only works in FL Studio 21 (using official theme loader)!

 ## Team